How the hell did we get wrapped up in all of this greatness!?

 We just had to know the story behind the creator.

-let us know if you want to target certain audiences or want to provide us with exclusive insight into the creation of your music?
+Did you want to target certain audiences perhaps provide us with exclusive insight into the creation of your music?

 For the past few years I have not been involved in a band but more or less occasionally writing some pieces by myself.
 After really getting into the synthwave movement/scene during the recent years through seeing acts such as Carpenter Brut, Perturbator and even John Carpenter and Claudio Simonetti live, I thought it's time to give it a more serious go and the infamous "ketchup bottle" effect took place as the mental cumulation burst out - currently, I have about 14-15 tracks under my belt.